pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 #### Associativity in Action

 ```
    We want to evaluate 50//10*32/31*8//4.
-Notice all *, /, // are multiplicative operators and have the same precedence level and share an operands with each other.
+   All *, /, // are multiplicative operators and share an operands with each other.

    (50//10)*32/31*8//4        # all //, *, / have same precedence and share operand 10, left-to-right associativity